 5. You get more work from people you know than from people you don’t

 I used to put a lot of time, effort and money into search engine optimisation (SEO).
 Whilst being high on google rankings is an advantage, it isn’t everything.
 Remember that customers that use google will usually be relatively uninformed and often price sensitive.
 There are customers for whom confidence that you can do a good job is more important than price.
-Think about what you need to do to develop that trust and confidence (see point 1 above).
+Think about what you need to do to develop that trust and customer confidence (see point 1 above).
 The last 2 years, for example, I think I have worked exclusively on referrals.
 It’s a slow burn and it takes some time to get there, though.
 Linkedin is a very useful tool and resource IF YOU USE IT PROPERLY.
 Don’t use it like Facebook and mute any of your connections that do.
 There’s some good quality intel gets passed around on that platform, but you might well miss it if you allow your timeline to get polluted with white noise such as word puzzles and people encouraging you to “like if you agree” with some shite or other.

-Start ups are fragile entities.
+Start ups can be very fragile entities.
 Chances are you will spend money before you will make money, and you want to get into self sufficiency as quickly as you can.
-The problem is that there will be costs, so be careful not to operate like a millionaire before you are one.
+The problem is that there will be costs, so be careful not to live like a millionaire before you are one.
 In year one, some things are more important than others, so prioritise.

 If you have any of your own to add, please post them as a comment.